 Keep in mind that the above factors are only examples of some of the most common damages included in a personal injury lawsuit, and your situation is likely to look much different.
 When you are working with our team, you can be confident that every detail is considered and each damage is accounted for before we begin your case.

 The best time to start your legal work towards recovering the damages you deserve is today.
 Contact us now for a free consultation to learn more about your rights, how we have handled past cases that are similar to your own, and how we can help you get the money you deserve.
-When you are working with Timothy J. Ryan & Associates, you can be confident that we are fighting for you to get the payments you are entitled to as aggressively as possible.
+When you are working with the Orange County car accident lawyers at Timothy J. Ryan & Associates, you can be confident that we are fighting for you to get the payments you are entitled to as aggressively as possible.